 We limit class sizes to ensure the best experience possible for our students.
 Class sizes depend on the grade.
 K-2 enrollment is limited to 15 students per class except in special cases.
 Grades 3-5 are capped at 18 per class.
-6th grade will have 18 or fewer per section, while 7th and 8th grade is typically 20 or fewer.
+6th grade will have 18 or fewer per section, while 7th and 8th grade is typically 20 or fewer per class section.
 There are usually 40-50 students in each high school grade.
 A required high school course may have 22 students; an elective course may have 6-10 students.